worldwide-coders/educational-store/README.md

 # Educational-Store: A Description

-It is known that supplies are needed at the start of the school year.
-Many times it’s difficult for some students to get the supplies they need to succeed.
-Often our great teachers have to pickup the slack and get the supplies themselves.
-Our goal with Educational Store is for the communities to pick up the slack.
-With Educational Store, we aim to allow someone to purchase school supplies and donate it to a school in their community.
-Our hope is that, we can help to alleviate some the issue of low school supplies for the students and teachers in need.
+Some communities are fortunate to have adequate resources in their public schools, but that is not the case for many people, especially now.
+On average, teachers spend over $450 on classroom supplies to make up the difference and go the extra mile for their students.
+Our team's goal with the Educational Store app is to make it easier for community members to help schools in need.
+With Educational Store, customers can purchase school supplies that are donated on their behalf to a school in need.
+Our hope is that we can help to alleviate some the issue of low school supplies for the students, teachers, and schools in need.

 ## Important Links